hpgavin/multivarious/README.md

 PYTHONPATH=/Users/my_user_name/Desktop/Code/multivarious       # macOS
 PYTHONPATH=/home/my_user_name/Desktop/Code/multivarious        # linux
 ```
-You may use VS Code to create and save this file ...
+You may use VS Code to create and save this file ... <br>
 VS Code > File > New File ...
-Text File > cut and paste the line above and
+Text File > cut and paste the appropriate line above.   <br>
-(replace "my_user_name" to your computer login ID, change the path to match your installation location for multivariou ) <br>
+Replace "my_user_name" to your computer login ID, change the path to match your installation location for multivariou  <br>
 Save As using a filename .env and in the directory containing your python code that will use multivarious

 Edit a VS Code setting <br>